graydonlangford/baby-name-stats/README.md

 # Baby Name Statistics

-This is a personal data science project which uses simple SSA data to the names given to newly born babies in the U.S. over the last 140 years.
+This is a personal data science project which uses simple SSA data to count the names given to newly born babies in the U.S. over the last 140 years.

 It is an attempt to make a more-complete, easier to use, and more accurate version of the tools on <a href="https://www.ssa.gov/oact/babynames/index.html">this page</a>